 Home » Tarasha Benjamin, 17: Left Home In The Morning, Car Found Abandoned 2 Hours Later

 Far too often, investigations into missing teenagers are dismissed.
 That age group is widely tacked with being runaways or problem children who are keeping secrets from their parents, and authorities don’t adequately investigate because it’s simply believed that the teen will return.
-However, it has been 12 years since anyone has seen or heard from Tarasha Benjamin, and there haven’t been many reports about her case.
+However, it has been over a decade since anyone has seen or heard from Tarasha Benjamin, and there haven’t been many reports about her case.

 The concerned group immediately went to recover the abandoned truck and saw that it seemed as if someone had been searching through the vehicle.

 Local residents, as well as the police, searched throughout the city on multiple occasions, even chasing down leads about possible human remains being buried behind a property.
 In the end, their search efforts were futile.
 Regina has continued to place Tarasha’s case in the spotlight as much as she can, but it’s clear that she needs more help.
-In 2017, Regina still believed that her daughter was outside of the Selma area, alive and well.
-Over the years, there have been leads of Tarasha Benjamin being somewhere in Florida, prompting Regina to travel from one state to the next.
-There was speculation that Tarasha may have become a victim of sex trafficking or someone she was dating at the time being a person of interest.
+In 2017, Regina still believed her daughter was alive and well outside Selma.
+Over the years, there have been leads of Tarasha being somewhere in Florida, prompting Regina to travel from one state to the next.
+There was speculation that Tarasha may have become a victim of sex trafficking or that someone she was dating at the time was a person of interest.

-This isn’t the first missing person case that Regina has had to deal with.
+This isn’t the first missing person case Regina has dealt with.
 Her husband, Tarasha’s father, disappeared just a couple of years before Tarasha did.
-After weeks of searching, his remains were located behind a restaurant in the city and it’s reported that it is unclear what happened to him.
-Additionally, Tarasha was reportedly Regina’s youngest child; she had two sisters, but they died in a house fire at three and four years old.
+After weeks of searching, his remains were located behind a restaurant in the city, and it’s reported that it is unclear what happened to him.
+Additionally, Tarasha was Regina’s youngest child; she had two sisters, but they died in a house fire at three and four years old.

 Anyone with information about this case is urged to contact the Selma Police Department at (334) 874-2134 or their local authorities.
 The agency case number is 10-0627002.